-- 4.1.
-Acceptable performance performance at a standard that is expected at the current level of appointment. - 4.2.
-Superior performance performance clearly within the standard expected at the level above the current level of appointment. - 4.3.
-Excellent performance performance well above the midpoint of the standard expected at the level above current level of appointment.
+Acceptable performance - performance at a standard that is expected at the current level of appointment.

+4.3.
+Excellent performance - performance well above the midpoint of the standard expected at the level above current level of appointment.

 For each of these categories, performance at a particular level will be assessed by consideration of: